JetBrains/resharper-devguide/Intro/GettingHelp.md

 If you just want to share feedback on the guide, again, raise an issue, even if it's for a discussion, ideas on improvements or suggestions.

-Please don't use GitHub issues for support requests instead, please use one of the methods below.
+Please don't use GitHub issues for support requests.
+Instead, please use one of the methods below.

 ## Problems with code - support issues